 7.228 As noted above, senior public servants are exempt under the Commonwealth legislation.
-970 Chief executives in the public service are also exempt in the Australian Capital Territory, 971 but, other than those employed in the criminal justice system, 972 public servants are not generally exempt under the legislation in any other Australian jurisdictions.
+Chief executives in the public service are also exempt in the Australian Capital Territory, but, other than those employed in the criminal justice system, public servants are not generally exempt under the legislation in any other Australian jurisdictions.

 7.229 The exemption of public servants under the Commonwealth legislation has been criticised as unnecessarily broad.
 The NSW Law Reform Commission expressed the view that 'there is a compelling case for Commonwealth Public Servants sharing, with their State and Territory counterparts, the civic responsibilities of jury service'.
 It recommended that the exemption be reviewed to limit it 'to those who have an integral and substantial connection with the administration of justice or who perform special or personal duties to the government'.

-975 on a certificate from the head of his Department or Office that it would be contrary to the public interest for the civil servant to have to serve as a juror because he performs essential and urgent services of public importance that cannot reasonably be performed by another or postponed.
+7.230 In Ireland, for example, a civil servant is excusable as of right: 976 on a certificate from the head of his Department or Office that it would be contrary to the public interest for the civil servant to have to serve as a juror because he performs essential and urgent services of public importance that cannot reasonably be performed by another or postponed.